Elikill58/Negativity/README.md

 On Windows, you must use [Git bash](https://gitforwindows.org/).
 On Linux and MacOS use the regular terminal.

 Run `./setup_spigot.sh`.
 It will download spigot jars and JDKs, and use BuildTools appropriately.

+You just need to copy 1.7.10 spigot jar file.

 #### Manually install spigot jars